volcanohatred/pen300/book/chapter5/readme.md

 2. Copy Invoke-ReflectivePEInjection to your Kali Apache web server and create a small PowerShell download script that downloads and executes it directly from memory.

+# Process hollowing

+The problem is that all svchost.exe processes run by default at SYSTEM integrity level, meaning we cannot inject into them from a lower integrity level.
+Additionally, if we were to launch svchost.exe (instead of Notepad) and attempt to inject into it, the process will immediately terminate.
+To address this, we will launch a svchost.exe process and modify it before it actually starts executing.
+This is known as Process Hollowing263 and should execute our payload without terminating it

+# Process hollowing theory

+We use CREATE_SUSPENDED flag during process creation.

+CreateProcess API the OS does three things:

+1.  create virtual memory space for the new process
+2.  allocates thestack along with the Thread Environment Block and the Process Environment blocl
+3.  loads the required DLLs and thhe EXE into memory

+If we supply the
+CREATE_SUSPENDED flag when calling CreateProcess, the execution of the thread is halted just before it runs the EXE’s first instruction.

+At this point, we would locate the EntryPoint of the executable and overwrite its in-memory content with our staged shellcode and let it continue to execute.

+Locating the EntryPoint is a bit tricky due to ASLR268 but once the new suspended process is created, we can turn to the Win32 ZwQueryInformationProcess269 API to retrieve certain information about the target process, including its PEB address

+Locating the EntryPoint is a bit tricky due to ASLR268 but once the new suspended process is created, we can turn to the Win32 ZwQueryInformationProcess269 API to retrieve certain information about the target process, including its PEB address.
+From the PEB we can obtain the base address of the process which we can use to parse the PE headers and locate the EntryPoint.

+Specifically, when calling ZwQueryInformationProcess, we must supply an enum from the ProcessInformationClass class.
+If we choose the ProcessBasicInformation class, we can obtain the address of the PEB in the suspended process.
+We can find the base address of the executable at offset 0x10 bytes into the PEB.

+Next, we need to read the EXE base address.
+While ZwQueryInformationProcess yields the address of the PEB, we must read from it, which we cannot do directly because it’s in a remote process.
+To read from a remote process, we’ll use the ReadProcessMemory270 API, which is a counterpart to WriteProcessMemory.
+This allows us to read out the contents of the remote PEB at offset 0x10.

+Base address of the Executable at 0x10 bytes into the PEB 0x3c e_lfanew which is th eoffset from the beginning of PE to the PE Header 0x28 from PE header is Entrypoint Relative Virtual Adress (RVA)

+As the name suggests, the RVA is just an offset and needs to be added to the remote process base address to obtain the absolute virtual memory address of the EntryPoint.
+ Finally, we have the desired start address for our shellcode.

+Do it with a calculator
+For example PEB if located at address 0x3004000 base address will be at 0x3004010 at that lcation the address is 07ffff01000000

+7FFF F010 003C wiil be e_lfanew will be the offset of PE header

+example value of 0x110 meaning the PE header is at 07ffff01000110

+ 0x7ffff01000138 we will have RVA -  this we add to the base address we already got 0x7ffff0100000

+# Process hollowing in C#

+need to do the program part